Year in Review - 2014

-- Statewide No Discharge Zone - In June, Governor Deval Patrick announced the approval of the Massachusetts statewide No Discharge Zone (NDZ) designation.
+- Statewide No Discharge Zone - In June, the approval of the Massachusetts statewide No Discharge Zone (NDZ) designation was announced.
 With this approval by EPA, commercial and recreational vessels are now prohibited from releasing sewage anywhere along the Massachusetts coast.
 NDZs protect water quality and aquatic life from pathogens, nutrients, and chemical products contained in discharged sewage—even in boat waste that has been treated—and also reduce the risk of human illness, making it safer to swim, boat, fish, and eat shellfish from protected waters.
 NDZs can also help protect shellfishing areas and reduce the growth of harmful algae that occurs due to high nutrient levels in sewage discharge.
 This designation capped years of extensive work by CZM and coastal communities and their partners to develop NDZ applications and ensure the necessary waste pumpout facilities are available for boaters to use.
-See the for additional information about the designation, the CZM No Discharge Zones website for more on the Massachusetts requirements, and Pumpout Facilities for Boat Sewage Disposal in Coastal Massachusetts for pumpout locations.
+See the CZM No Discharge Zones website for more on the Massachusetts requirements and Pumpout Facilities for Boat Sewage Disposal in Coastal Massachusetts for pumpout locations.

 - COASTSWEEP 2014 - COASTSWEEP, the statewide annual beach cleanup sponsored by CZM, celebrated its 27th anniversary this year.
 Although final 2014 cleanup results are still pending, preliminary reports show that 2,818 volunteers cleaned more than 130 miles of coastline, river bank, marsh, seafloor, and lakeshore in Massachusetts—collecting approximately 9,610 pounds of debris from 91 sites.
 CZM sends out heartfelt thanks to the thousands of volunteers who turned out for COASTSWEEP, which is part of an international effort organized by Ocean Conservancy where participants from all over the world collect trash and other marine debris and record their findings.
 This information is used to help reduce future marine debris problems.
 While this year's cleanups are finished, you can get involved in future cleanups through the COASTSWEEP website, or stay tuned to marine debris issues year round on COASTSWEEP's Facebook page or by following the Twitter feed.